Glasgow Wedding Photographer

 Creative, Classic & Documentary Wedding Photography in Glasgow’s West End & Central & South West Scotland

 My wedding photography style is a mix of informal documentary coverage, classic style group shots and creative portraits.
-I’m a photographic artist who makes the most of the light, the weather, and your chosen wedding venue whilst blending in with guests like a wedding ninja.
+I’m a photographer who makes the most of the light, the weather, and your chosen wedding venue whilst blending in with guests like a wedding ninja.

-As a professional Glasgow wedding photographer who’s recently moved back after being based in Manchester for 12 years, I’d love to shoot in some of Glasgow’s unique and quirky wedding venues.
+As a professional Glasgow wedding photographer who’s recently moved back home to Glasgow, I’d love to shoot in some of Glasgow’s unique and quirky wedding venues.

 I’m fully qualified and fully insured, with a wealth of experience gained from shooting hundreds of weddings.
 By hiring a professional, you don’t have to worry about the weather.
 I enjoy using the weather to creative effect whether that’s a clear blue summer sky or a downpour.
 Rain or shine, you’ll have beautiful photos to treasure for a lifetime.